jamespeterschinner/typescript-field-validation/README.md

 <br/>

-###### A note of warning: This tool does not check that the values of the required fields are of the type defined by the base schema, this is assumed to be correct.
-Rather, it simply removes undefined and null from a field's union type.
+###### A note of warning: This tool does not check that the values of the required fields are of the type defined by the base type, this is assumed to be correct.
+Rather, it simply makes a field required and removes `undefined | null` from the fields union type.

 <br>